IASI-SAKS/groucho/README.md

  cd groucho-lab
 TBD
  ```
- * Coverage Experiment on both Apache JCS and OpenSymphony OSCache
+ * Coverage Experiment on both Apache JCS and OpenSymphony OSCache.
- For both the applications test cases are lauched in a traditional way (by means of SUREFIRE plugin) or
+  For both the applications the test cases are lauched in a traditional way (by means of the SUREFIRE plugin), and
- invivo while the library is actually used for some purpose and starting from that specific configuration
+ invivo starting from an actual state/configuration the instances of the classes in the library acheived during some computations
- (this step exploits FAILSAFE plugin).
+ (this step exploits the FAILSAFE plugin).
 The experiment has been coded by means of the profile: [`jacocoCoverageExperimentProfile`](https://github.com/IASI-SAKS/groucho/blob/master/groucho-lab/pom.xml#L434)

  ```bash
  cd groucho-lab